-Paulette had begun appearing in films in 1929, with a bit part in 'Berth Marks' with Stan Laurel and Oliver Hardy.
-With her divorce out of the way, in 1931 she moved permanently to Hollywood and signed a contract with the Hal Roach Studios.
+She began appearing in films in 1929, with a bit part in 'Berth Marks' with Stan Laurel and Oliver Hardy.
+After the separation from her first husband in 1931 she moved permanently to Hollywood and signed a contract with the Hal Roach Studios.
 She appeared more or less as a beautiful ornament in 'The Girl Habit' in 1931, and 'The Mouthpiece' and 'Young Ironsides' the following year.
 She then had a larger role as an anonymous blonde "Goldwyn Girl" in the Busby Berkeley chorus of the Eddie Cantor musical 'The Kid from Spain' also in 1932 as well as in 'Roman Scandals' in 1933.

-In 1932 she became involved with actor and future second husband Charles Chaplin, who bought her contract from Hal Roach Studios and gave her the female lead in the movie he was planning which came out in 1936, called 'Modern Times'.
+Charlie ChaplinPaulette met Hollywood superstar, Charles Chaplin, in 1931 when she had a small role in his masterpiece, 'City Lights'.
+She and Chaplin became romantically involved and in 1932 Chaplin bought her contract from Hal Roach Studios and gave her the female lead in the movie he was planning which came out in 1936, another masterpiece, called 'Modern Times'.
 Before this she appeared in 'Kid Millions' in 1934 for Samuel Goldwyn Productions.

 In the mid 1970's Goddard was successfully treated for breast cancer.
 She died in Ronco, Switzerland from heart failure on 23 April, 1990.
 She is buried in Ronco cemetery, next to her last husband and her mother.